 Forensic Scientist – Have you experienced the CSI effect, or the desire to work closely with law enforcement officers to help solve crimes?
 Are you in love with the idea of combining scientific research with criminal investigations?
 If so, then a degree specialization in forensic science may be your ideal choice.
 Forensic scientists typically require graduate-level degrees.
 Enhance your employment opportunities by earning a double major – criminal justice and a science-related degree, such as biology or chemistry.

 Regardless of your career goals, professionals within the criminal justice system are required to undergo extensive training.
 While the majority of criminal justice graduates seek out employment within the correctional system, there is a myriad of other career opportunities designed for those with a criminal justice degree.
 While some career options require only an associate’s degree, the majority of high-paying and advanced criminal justice system careers require a bachelor’s or master’s degree.
 The following information can be used to help clarify questions regarding basic training a criminal justice student will encounter.

 The Three Basic Elements of a Criminal Justice Degree

-While the exact elements of your training program are determined by your specialization and educational institution, most criminal justice degrees are built upon three primary pillars, which include:
+The exact elements of your training program are often determined by your specialization and educational institution.
+This can vary widely, from guard card classes online for those entering the private security industry, to hands-on training for an unarmed security license, to intensive multi-year federal training for law enforcement positions.
+All in all, most criminal justice degrees are built upon three primary pillars, which include:

 - The Role of Law Enforcement – For the majority of civilians, their first contact with any person within the criminal justice system are with police officers.
 Therefore, one of the fundamental elements of any criminal justice degree program is the role of law enforcement in society.